Key Clinical Updates in Atrioventicular Block

 AV dissociation occurs when an intrinsic ventricular pacemaker is firing at a rate faster than or close to the sinus rate (accelerated idioventricular rhythm, ventricular premature beats, or ventricular tachycardia), such that atrial impulses arriving at the AV node when it is refractory may not be conducted.
 This phenomenon does not necessarily indicate AV block.
 No treatment is required aside from management of the causative arrhythmia.

 The clinical presentation of first-degree and Mobitz type I block is typically benign and rarely produces symptoms.
 Normal, physiologic block of this type occurs in response to increases in parasympathetic output.
 This is commonly seen during sleep, with carotid sinus massage, or in well-trained athletes.
 It may also occur as a medication effect (calcium channel blockers, beta-blockers, digitalis, or antiarrhythmics).
 Pathologic causes, including myocardial ischemia or infarction (discussed earlier), inflammatory processes (ie, Lyme disease), fibrosis, calcification, or infiltration (ie, amyloidosis or sarcoidosis), should be excluded.

 Mobitz type II block and complete (third-degree) heart block are almost always due to pathologic disease involving the infranodal conduction system, and symptoms including fatigue, dyspnea, presyncope or syncope are common.
-With complete heart block, ...
+With complete ...